skills17/euroskills-web-development-2023/src/modules/module-f/INSTRUCTIONS.md

 - Ambition: Details of the goal you set yourself.
 - Approach: Illustrate how you worked to achieve your goal.
 - Impact: What impact would your service have on the world?
-- Journey: Refer to your journey during the module.
+- Journey: Refer to your journey during this module.
 Show how you worked, what you learned on the way, where you succeeded or failed, or what discoveries you made.

 ## Assessment